4tila/Amaterasu/README.md

 The goal of this project, named **Amaterasu**, is to reduce the number of parameters required for language modeling so that useful models can run locally on low-cost hardware without the need for GPUs.
 The proposed model has **2.1M parameters** (approximately 50× fewer than GPT-2 small) and achieves **22.08% top-1** and **29.92% top-10 accuracy** on a held-out test set of unseen samples from the same corpus.

 Instead of predicting a probability distribution over the entire vocabulary, the model represents each token using a **48-bit encoding** in which individual bits carry semantic information.
-The network predicts each bit independently, reducing the output layer from hundreds of thousands of neurons to only 48.
+The network predicts each bit independently, reducing the output layer from tens of thousands of neurons to only 48.
 To incorporate context, the model uses a **dynamical system** inspired by reservoir computing.
 This system encodes past tokens into **context matrices**, whose evolution captures information about the sequence.
 These matrices are then projected into a lower-dimensional space and used as input for prediction.

 ## 2. Results